binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

     # Or just hang and then print something similar to:

-    --- google.com ping statistics ---
+    --- google.co.nz ping statistics ---
     662 packets transmitted, 0 received, 100% packet loss, time 662342ms

-So although the ICMP protocol requests may be blocked or dropped, the DNS query will likely be forwarded from the local system resolver / DNS client / [stub resolver](http://www.zytrax.com/books/dns/apa/resolver.html) to the organisations internet facing name server, then forwarded to an ISPs or alternative name servers on the internet.
+So although the ICMP protocol requests may be blocked or dropped, the DNS query will likely be forwarded from the local system resolver / DNS client / [stub resolver](http://www.zytrax.com/books/dns/apa/resolver.html) to the organisations Internet facing name server, then forwarded to an ISPs or alternative name servers on the Internet.
 This same DNS lookup will occur when many other protocols that may be blocked are initiated.

 `dig +trace` mirrors the way a typical DNS resolution works, but provides visibility into the actual process and steps taken.

-By using `dig +trace` we can get feedback on how the given fully qualified domain name (FQDM) is resolved. `dig +trace` works by pretending it's a name server, iteratively querying recursive and authoritative name servers.
+By using `dig +trace` we can get feedback on how the given fully qualified domain name (FQDM) is resolved. `dig +trace` works by pretending it is a name server, iteratively querying recursive and authoritative name servers.
 The steps taken in a DNS query which is mirrored by `dig +trace` look like the following:

 1. DNS query is sent from a client application to the system resolver / DNS client / stub resolver.
 The stub resolver is not capable of a lot more than searching a few static files locally such as `/etc/hosts`, maintaining a cache, and forwarding requests to a recursive resolver, which is usually provided by your ISP or one of the other DNS providers you may choose, such as Level 3, Google, DynDNS, etc. The stub resolver can not follow referrals.
 If the stub resolvers cache or hosts file does not contain the IP address of the queried FQDM that is within the time-to-live (TTL) if cached, the stub resolver will query the recursive resolver.
 The query that the stub resolver sends to the recursive DNS resolver has a special flag called "Recursion Desired" (`RD`) in the DNS request header (see [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt) for details) which instructs the resolver to complete the recursion and provide a response of either an IP address (with the "Recursion Available" (`RA`) flag set), or an error (with the "Recursion Available" (`RA`) flag not set)
 2. The recursive resolver will check to see if it has a cached DNS record from the authoritative nameserver with a valid TTL.
 If the recursive server does not have the DNS record cached, it begins the recursive process of going through the authoritative DNS hierarchy.
-The recursive resolver queries one of the root name servers (denoted by the '.' at the end of the domain name) for the requested DNS record to find out who is the authoritative name server for the TLD (.nz in our case).
+The recursive resolver queries one of the root name servers (denoted by the '.' at the end of the domain name) for the requested DNS record to find out who is the authoritative name server for the TLD (`.nz` in our case).
 This query does not have the `RD` flag set, which means it is an "iterative query", meaning that the response must be one of either:
     1. The location of an authoritative name server
     2. An IP address as seen in step 6 once the recursion resolves
     3. An error
-  There are 13 root server clusters from a-m, as you can see in the `dig +trace` output, with servers from [over 380 locations](http://www.root-servers.org/).
+  There are 13 root server clusters from a-m, as you can see in the `dig +trace` output below, with servers from [over 380 locations](http://www.root-servers.org/).
-3. The root servers know the locations of all of the Top-Level Domain (TLDs) such as `.nz`, `.io`, `.blog`, `.com`, but they do not have the IP information for the FQDN, such as `google.co.nz`.
+3. The root servers know the locations of all of the Top-Level Domains (TLDs) such as `.nz`, `.io`, `.blog`, `.com`, but they do not have the IP information for the FQDN, such as `google.co.nz`.
 The root server does know that the TLD `.nz` may know, so it returns a list of all the four to thirteen clustered `.nz` [generic TLD](https://en.wikipedia.org/wiki/Generic_top-level_domain) (gTLD) server `ns` (name server) IP addresses.
 This is the root name servers way of telling the recursive resolver to query one of the `.nz` gTLD authoritative servers
 4. The recursive resolver queries one of the `.nz` gTLD authoritative servers (`ns<n>.dns.net.nz.` in our case) for `google.co.nz.`
-5. The `.nz` TLD authoritative server refers your recursive server to the authoritative servers for `google.co.nz.` (`ns<n>.google.com.`)
+5. The `.nz` TLD authoritative server refers the recursive server to the authoritative servers for `google.co.nz.` (`ns<n>.google.com.`)
 6. The recursive resolver queries the authoritative servers for `google.co.nz,` and receives 172.217.25.163 as the answer
 7. At this point the recursive resolver has finished its recursive process, caches the answer for the TTL duration specified on the DNS record, and returns it to the stub resolver having the "Recursion Available" (RA) flag set, indicating that the answer was indeed fully resolved